sarlianna/py-types/README.md

 matches the schema of the one element that the list has.
 If there are multiple elements, it is heterogenous.
 Schema assumes that the length of heterogenous lists must match the number of elements specified, and that each item in the list will match the schemas in the list in order.
 (I.e., they are order-dependent.)
-If some of this behaviour seems undesirable, custom or validated types can be used to combat some of it, but there is no other solid solution.
+If some of this behaviour seems undesirable, custom or validated types can be used to combat some of it, but there is currently no other solid solution.
+If you have a good solution for this, please tell me or submit a PR!

 ####typechecking